-1.2.3.1.
+2.2.3.1.
 Containment

-1.2.3.1.1.
+2.2.3.1.1.
 General

 In case of failure or spillage, chlorinated solvents must not be allowed to contaminate the ground or any local water course.
 A bund or catchment area, capable of holding the total volume of the largest tank involved, would provide appropriate protection for the environment.
 For installations which can hold only minor quantities, such as drum storage and containers, drip pans should be used to contain drips or spillages.
 Drip pans should be tight, sufficiently resistant, and water- and CHC-proof.

 Containment installations must not have floor gullies or other openings discharging directly into the environment.
 They have to be equipped with devices for the removal of liquids.
 After correct identification these liquids may be removed by a pump.
-Design of the sump should be such as to allow safe removal and treatment of rain water whilst retaining the higher density solvent for subsequent handling.
+Design of the sump should be such as to allow safe removal and treatment of rain water (assure that there is no contamination of chlorinated solvents)

-Where regular (minor) spills are difficult to avoid, e.g. at loading / unloading facilities, drumming / de-drumming stations, a full enclosure is needed to ensure that spills can be collected separately and that they will not enter the surface water drainage system.
+Where minor spills might occur, e.g. at loading / unloading facilities, drumming / drum- unloading stations, a full enclosure is needed to ensure that spills can be collected separately and that they will not enter the surface water drainage system.